| Accessories | Bicycles | Parts | Specials | Tools |

 Sealed cartridge bearings.
 Silver rim and hub.

-- Sun CR18 silver alloy rim - an industry workhorse!
+- Sun CR18 satin silver alloy rim - an industry workhorse!

 - Genuine Shimano coaster (foot operated) brake hub